 Your membership record has information from your enrollment form, including your address and telephone number.
-It shows your specific plan coverage including your Primary Care Provider.
+It shows your specific plan coverage.

-The doctors, hospitals, and other providers in the plan's network need to have correct information about you.
-These network providers use your membership record to know what services are covered and the cost-sharing amounts for you.
+We use information in your membership record to provide your coverage and to coordinate your benefits with any other insurance you have.
 Because of this, it is very important that you help us keep your information up to date.